 This is an orientation to Radiologic Technology.
 Student and Technologist responsibilities are outlined, as well as their role in the health care delivery system.
 Basic principles of radiation protection are introduced.
-2 semester hours.
-Pre-requisite: None.
+2 Cr Hrs.
+Prerequisite(s): None.

 RAD1010 Methods of Patient Care